-- 1. Variety selection: please see the 2018 WI Winter Wheat Performance Test - 2.
+- 1. Variety selection: please see the 2020 WI Winter Wheat Performance Test - 2.
 Plant new seed (DO NOT plant saved seed). - 3.
 A fungicide seed treatment is recommended for winter wheat in WI, especially for seed damaged by Fusarium head blight (FHB). - 4.
-Wheat should be planted 1 to 1.5 inches deep. - 5.
-The target seeding rate for wheat planted from September 15th to October 1st is 1,300,000 to 1,750,000 seeds per acre. - 6.
-The optimal seeding rate for wheat planted after October 1st should be incrementally increased as planting date is delayed to compensate for reduced fall tillering. - 7.
-Crop rotation matters. - 8.
-Plant between September 20 and October 5
+Wheat should be planted 1 to 1.5 inches deep regardless of planting date. - 5.
+Plant between September 20 and October 10. - 6.
+The target seeding rate for wheat planted from September 20th to October 1st is 1,750,000 seeds per acre. - 7.
+The optimal seeding rate for wheat planted after October 1st should be incrementally increased as planting date is delayed to compensate for reduced fall tillering. - 8.
+Crop rotation matters.